Re-designing the GRCOA Website

 Mya Certossi

-During the UX400 Capstone, my team and I were tasked to help Brantford's GRCOA (Grand River Council of Aging), a non-profit organization, to design an intuitive, scalable digital solution that meets the needs of today’s 45-year-olds while evolving to support them and the community in crafting an age-friendly future over the next 20 years. 🤗
+My team and I were tasked to help Brantford's GRCOA (Grand River Council of Aging), a non-profit organization, to design an intuitive, scalable digital solution that meets the needs of today’s 45-year-olds while evolving to support them and the community in crafting an age-friendly future over the next 20 years. 🤗

 Overview